Theresa Gavarone

 Theresa Gavarone (born June 30, 1966) is an American attorney, politician, and businesswoman serving as a member of the Ohio Senate for the 2nd district.
 A Republican, Gavarone was first appointed to the Senate in 2019 after serving in the Ohio House of Representatives from 2016 to 2019.

+FirstEnergy scandal

+As a member of the Ohio Senate, Theresa Gavarone co-sponsored House Bill 6 (HB 6), the 2019 energy law later tied to what prosecutors described as the largest corruption scandal in Ohio history.
+The $60 million bribery and racketeering scheme, centered on former House Speaker Larry Householder, was funded by FirstEnergy Corporation.
+See Ohio nuclear bribery scandal.

+According to campaign finance records, Gavarone received $1,500 from the FirstEnergy political action committee in 2018, $1,000 in May 2019, and $3,500 in 2020, during the period surrounding the introduction and passage of HB 6.

+HB 6 authorized a $1.3 billion ratepayer-funded bailout for two nuclear plants formerly owned by a FirstEnergy subsidiary.

+Gavarone was not charged in the federal bribery case.
+However, her co-sponsorship of HB 6 and campaign contributions from FirstEnergy drew criticism from watchdog organizations, which highlighted the utility’s extensive influence over Ohio lawmakers.

 Early life and career

-Gavarone was born in Dayton, Ohio and attended Archbishop Alter High School in neighboring Kettering.
+Gavarone was born in Dayton, Ohio, and attended Archbishop Alter High School in neighboring Kettering.
 She earned a Bachelor of Science degree in business administration from Bowling Green State University and a Juris Doctor from the University of Toledo College of Law, graduating in 1994.
 Soon after, she began practicing law in Bowling Green.

-Along with her husband Jim, Gavarone owns and operates Mr. Spots Philadelphia Steak Sandwich in Bowling Green along with practicing law.
+Along with her husband, Jim, Gavarone owns and operates Mr. Spots Philadelphia Steak Sandwich in Bowling Green along with practicing law.
 Gavarone was elected to two full terms on the Bowling Green City Council, winning in 2013 and again in 2015.

 Political career

 Ohio House of Representatives

 In 2016, Tim Brown decided to step down from the Ohio House to take a position with the Toledo Metropolitan Area Council of Governments, allowing Speaker Cliff Rosenberger and the House Republican Caucus to select his successor.
 After vetting, Gavarone was chosen to complete the remainder of Brown's term and to take his place on the ballot for a full term beginning in 2017.
 She was seated in the House on August 2, 2016, and won elections for full terms in 2016 and again in 2018.

 Gavarone was vice chair of the House Health Committee.